The Progressive / Liberal Mind: Lost, Confused and a Strategic Failure

 The practice of Deliberate Intent is about purposefully withdrawing your fear and fascination around a bad (or evil) situation once you become aware of it by using focused, deliberate intent.
 You cannot do this by trying to stop thinking about it.
 You cannot do this by trying to ‘figure out’ the situation.
 The law demands that you withdraw your focus of attention and bring it instead towards the creation of a new paradigm of experience.

 The importance of this practice cannot be overstated at this moment.
 Trump and his exploits have become a singular destination for the vast majority of public attention and thought.
 Couple this reality with the literal onslaught of news feeds reporting events grounded in terror, devastation and pain on the one hand, and the looming threat of climate/geopolitical/economic catastrophe on the other.
 All this ‘stuff’ draws the overwhelming majority of thought and attention into paralysis and isolation, creating a vacuum for imagination and self-confidence.
-The resulting negative emotions — despair, anger and resistance — feed strategies and actions that only feed the Extractor.
+The resulting negative emotions — despair, anger and resistance — ground strategies and actions that only feed the Extractor.

 The challenging anomaly here is that despite what common sense might say, ‘staying informed,’ ‘fighting power,’ and ‘sympathy for the victims’ only feed the beast.
 The Extractors feed off your hate, your anger, your despair, your secret desires for vengeance at the same time that they delight in your meditation retreats, calls for compassion, shadow work and pursuit of inner happiness.